-Let’s look at what you need to know to get started, including some recent changes in the regulations.
+Let’s look at what you need to know to get started, including recent changes in the law.

 What are the latest regulations in the UK for landlords?